aosabook/500lines/event-driven-web-server/writeup.md

 - A server socket that listens for incoming connections,
 - some structure in which to store connections/buffers
 - an infinite loop waiting for new handshakes or incoming data
-- and finally some cleanup clauses to make sure it doesn't leave dangling locks on resources if it's killed by an interrupt or something.
+- and finally some cleanup clauses to make sure it doesn't leave around dangling socket if it's killed by an interrupt or something.

-The specifics are going to be revealed in our `process-ready` method.
+The specifics are going to be revealed in our `process-ready` methods.

 	(defmethod process-ready ((ready stream-server-usocket) (conns hash-table))
 	  (setf (gethash (socket-accept ready :element-type 'octet) conns) nil))

-What you're looking at above is the filled in version of

-    (defmethod <name> ((<arg-name> <arg-type>)...)
-	  <body>)

-It looks _almost_ like a `defun`, except that each of the mandatory arguments have an extra symbol packed along with them that specify what types they're expected to be.
-Or rather, which types this particular method will be called for.
-This is the Common Lisp multiple dispatch system at work.
-We're `def`ining a `method` of two arguments, `ready` and `conns`, the first of which will be a `stream-server-socket` and the second will be a `hash-table`.
-This is what it looks like when we get a new connection coming into the socket we're listening on; the `stream-server-socket` we defined back in `start` signals that it's `ready`, and gets picked up by our central event loop.
-All we do at this stage is `socket-accept` the incoming connection, and insert it into the connection table.
-As you saw above, we're waiting on input from all the keys of this table, which means this newly accepted socket will eventually have some data for us. _When_ it does, we'll pick it up as a `ready` socket in our main loop and call `process-ready` on it.

 	(defmethod process-ready ((ready stream-usocket) (conns hash-table))
 	  (let ((buf (or (gethash ready conns)